6 NATURAL WAYS TO LOWER CORTISOL LEVELS

 Essential oils are highly concentrated plant extracts that contain the natural aroma and properties of the plant.
 When used properly, they can help reduce stress, anxiety, and even boost your mood.

-Aromatherapy is a gentle and natural way to balance your hormones and bring your cortisol levels down.
-The best way to use aromatherapy for that is through inhalation, either by using a diffuser or simply adding a few drops of essential oils to a bowl of hot water and inhaling the steam.
+The best way to use aromatherapy is through inhalation, either by using a diffuser or simply adding a few drops of essential oils to a bowl of hot water and inhaling the steam.

 You can also dilute essential oils with carrier oils like coconut oil and apply them topically to your skin for targeted relief.

-Ideal for Aromatherapy, the Stress Ease Essential Oil Blend boasts a serene and calming aroma that promotes relaxation, tranquility, and equilibrium.
-It aids in hormone balance and reduces cortisol levels instantly.
+Ideal for Aromatherapy, the Dream Essential Oil Blend boasts a serene and calming aroma that promotes relaxation, tranquility, and equilibrium.
+Made with pure essential oils ONLY - 100%

 4. Regular exercising

-You thought I wouldn’t mention it, but honestly, this should be THE NUMBER ONE advice for those who struggle with elevated levels of cortisol in their body.
+You thought I wouldn’t mention it, but honestly, this should be THE NUMBER ONE piece of advice for those who struggle with elevated levels of cortisol in their body.

-Regular exercise is a straightforward panacea to stress-related cortisol imbalance.
-It can help you reduce high levels of cortisol, alleviate anxiety and depression, improve your immune system, and enhance overall well-being.
+Regular exercise is a straightforward panacea for stress-related cortisol imbalance.
+It can help you alleviate anxiety and depression and improve your overall mood.

 Physical activity (no matter how strenuous it is) prompts the release of feel-good chemicals in the brain called endorphins.
 These are natural painkillers that also promote better sleep quality, boost self-esteem, and decrease stress levels.